BuilderIO/gatsby-builder-shopify/README.md

 ## Quick Start

-We are working on ways to auto-create your organiztion with the desired configurations for a Gatsby/Shopify setup, but for now here are the steps:

 - Create a private app in your shopify store and update the store name and token in `.env` files.

 - Signup for [Builder.io](https://builder.io/signup), Find your [public API key](https://builder.io/account/organization) and add it in `.env` files.